 In the intervening years Peter has been head waiter at the MGM Grand Hotel in Las Vegas, where the importance of training, communication, service, consistency and grooming were instilled in him; a waiter at the Royal Garden Hotel, London, where his general manager spotted his burning ambition and put him on a trainee manager course; and assistant manager at a private restaurant in Knightsbridge, London.

 In 2001 Peter was approached to join the opening team of Babylon Restaurant at The Roof Gardens in Kensington part of Virgins portfolio.
 His first job was as the restaurant supervisor and he became restaurant manager in 2006.
 In 2008 the restaurant scooped the Best London Restaurant award at the Visit London Awards.
-Peter and his team have taken the restaurant to the respected position it enjoys today.

 In 2009 he was crowned UK Restaurant Manager of the Year.
 Teamwork, Customer Service & Responsibility “Never be complacent,” says Peter.
 “Always be ahead of the game and never lose your passion for whatever it is you choose to do.”
 Peter also believes that it’s a manager’s responsibility to instil passion into his or her team and to get everyone working to their very best.
 “Over the years I have observed how not to manage people,” says Peter.
 Every day the staff not only all come together for two half-hour “chat” sessions, but they also have daily “family meals together,” as Peter puts it.
 Not only does this ensure that everyone is well fed and consequently able to do their jobs better, but everyone knows and cares about each other, and works enthusiastically as a team.